| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 the key to the whole Roswell UFO case lies in Jesse Marcel, Jr.'s

 memory.
 He saw the debris.
 Either it was extraterrestrial or it was not.
+Despite the recent overwhelmingly negative developments in the Roswell

 case, I did not want to leave any stone unturned.
 I therefore arranged